The Wacky World of Tex Avery

-Both the series and the titular character were named after Tex Avery, a cartoonist who is known for his work at Warner Bros. and MGM.
-The creator describes the show as "homage to the brilliant, hilarious and groundbreaking animator Tex Avery and the wonderful squash-and-stretch cartoons of his era".
-The series was first broadcast on French channel M6 on September 3, 1997, followed on by its broadcast in the United States on September 29, through syndication, until it ended on December 26 the same year, due to poor ratings and reviews.
-In following years, The Wacky World of Tex Avery was overwhelmingly panned for it being an "insult" to Tex Avery's legacy, along with its animation, crude humor, voice acting, character designs and imagery, theme song, outdated stereotypes and characters.
+Both the series and the titular character were named after Tex Avery, an animator who is known for his work at Warner Bros., MGM and Walter Lantz Productions, who had died in 1980, seventeen years before the series' debut.
+The creator describes the show as "a homage to the brilliant, hilarious and groundbreaking animator Tex Avery and the wonderful squash-and-stretch cartoons of his era".
+The series was first broadcast on the French channel M6 on September 3, 1997, and later debuted in syndication in the United States on September 29, ending after one season on November 30 the same year.
+In the following years since it debuted, The Wacky World of Tex Avery has been panned as an "insult" to the cartoonist's legacy, and was only a minimal hit in international territories where Tex Avery’s actual works were lesser known.

-Segment series
+Segments

-The series contains 7 segment series: The reason why the characters Tex Avery created weren't included was due to the fact that Tex Avery cartoons from WB and MGM are all owned by Turner Entertainment, then owned by Time Warner in 1996, and Universal's Tex Avery cartoons would still be owned by Universal Studios.
+The series' episodes contain three shorts derived from one of seven segments.

 Tex Avery

 This segment series centers on a cowboy named Tex Avery who saves the day and his love interest, Chastity Knott, from his nemesis, Sagebrush Sid.
-He was inspired by Bob Clampett's (a fellow animator at Termite Terrace in the 1930s) Red Hot Ryder character from Buckaroo Bugs.
+He was inspired by the Red Hot Ryder character from Buckaroo Bugs, created by Bob Clampett (a fellow animator at Termite Terrace in the 1930s).
 The theme song is "Home on the Range".
+If a Tex Avery segment is present in an episode, it is always the first segment.